 - The boiling of the icing is the most critical step.
 Make sure it comes to a rolling boil and then stay right there, timing it.
 I suggest adding one minute to be on the safe side but don’t go over this as the icing will scorch.

-- You absolutely must have your cake done and ready the moment the icing is done.
+- Your cake must be ready the moment the icing is ready.

-- Once your icing is finished, remove it from the heat and use a wire whisk to quickly stir in your cocoa powder and vanilla, stirring until it thickens a bit and starts to lose some of its shine.
+- Once you finish your icing, remove it from the heat and use a wire whisk to quickly stir in your cocoa powder and vanilla, stirring until it thickens a bit and starts to lose some of its shine.
 It should still be pourable.

-- Don’t try to spread the icing once you’ve poured it, instead, pour it evenly over the cake so that no spreading is needed
+- Don’t try to spread the icing once you pour it over the cake.
+Instead, pour it evenly over the cake so that you don’t need to spread it.

-- Most important tip of all: Unless you lived through the Great Depression, I strongly encourage you not to use this on anything other than a sheet cake.
+- Most important tip of all: unless you lived through the Great Depression, I strongly encourage you not to use this on anything other than a sheet cake or brownies baked in the same size baking dish.
 Only those who have the crown of wisdom that comes through age and hardship can ice a layer cake with this.

 - 7 tablespoons whole milk